 The method itself is relatively simple, and easy to do as long as you follow the instructions.
 First, users are to edit their build.prop file and then install a modified version of the Android Market.
 The end result is Ki. . .
 READ ON »

 Posted January 29, 2012 at 02:00 pm by liwen

 Android tablets have increased their marketshare in 2011, from 29% in late 2010 to 39%, but not because of the strength of the Android ecosystem.
 Sure, us geeks like them for their powerful hardware, but most normal consumers are rather drawn to the Kindle Fire.
 The Amazon tablet runs a forked Android version, as we explained earlier, and has proven to be extremely popular.
 Even though there are still more Galaxy Tabs in the wild, the Kindle Fire already sees the same amount of user engagement.

-Posted January 21, 2012 By: liwen
+Posted January 21, 2012 at 02:40 am by liwen

 What seems to be the most popular Android tablet out there right now, Amazon’s Kindle Fire, has received an OTA update starting a few days ago.
 As always, it initially broke root access, but our forum members have already found a workaround for that.
 So, there’s no point trying to prevent it now, else you won’t get the following features:

 This update enhances fluidity and performance, improves support for manually set up e-mail providers in the Email app, and offers a new full screen mode for viewing web pages.